-Supporting Agencies: Treasury
+Primary Agency: Treasury

 1.1.4.
-Develop Subordinated Debt Fund to (1) encourage development of businesses which reduce the cost of extracting biomass from the forests and increase the value of biomass that is extracted; (2) encourage private sector innovations to existing business models, infrastructure, and supply chains in the woody biomass markets; and (3) provide subordinated debt financing for the upfront capital expenditure of at least one multi-product wood innovation campus as it's 'anchor project'.
+Develop a dedicated Forest Resilience Fund, a flexible fund to (1) encourage development of businesses which utilize wood and forest biomass; (2) encourage private sector innovations to existing business models, infrastructure, and supply chains in the woody biomass markets; and (3) provide subordinated debt financing to encourage private investors to take on the senior debt position for the upfront capital expenditure of at least one multi-product wood innovation campus as it's 'anchor project'.
 Several such campuses will be needed to address California's forest health challenge.

 Problem Statement: Financing is needed to develop economically viable wood fiber and biomass markets.
 This will require new approaches, including private sector innovation in business models and technologies, which will require investment and entail risk.
-Today's market does not effectively reflect the private and public benefit of taking that risk.
 Reliable or sustainable financing mechanisms which effectively encourage private investment in innovation are needed.
-Tools like loan loss reserves or guarantees will be depleted over time, while a subordinated debt fund would reduce the financial risk of investment for investors and offer the potential for the public sector to recoup investments and continually put that capital to work
+Further, there is a need for financial technical assistance and investor relations for project proponents.
+An effective fund will utilize a variety of credit-enhancement and guarantees to maximize the flow of private investment into projects which speed and scale restoration of forest land.
+Tools like loan loss reserves or guarantees will be depleted over time, while a subordinated debt fund would reduce the financial risk of investment for investors and offer the potential for the public sector to recoup investments and continually put that capital to work.